is273/iscafe-portfolio/Call_findNeedles.md

 If successful, each term from the `needles` string array shows with the number of times each term appears in the `haystack` string.

-If the `needles` string array’s length is greater than 5, the function will print an error and exit.
+If the `needles` string array’s length is greater than 5, the function prints an error and exit.